itornaza/cpp-geeks-cafe/README.md

-# Coffee shop ordering system
+# Geek's Coffee Shop - Cpp Nanodegree Capstone Project

 This project implements a basic coffe shop ordering system where waiters put orders and bartenders handle them in a first in first out (FIFO) manner.
 Access to this basic functionality is provided through a command line interface to keep dependencies to a bare minimum and provide a base for future gui implementations.
+Nonetheless, this project highlights above all things the need for coffee as an indespensable companion to writing code.

-It is the capstone, or just the last project, out of a series of 5 projects that are required for the completion of the C++ Nanodegree from Udacity.
-Nonetheless, this project highlights above all things the need for coffee as a indespensable companion to writing code.
+It is the capstone, or just the last project out of a series of 5 projects that are required for the completion of the C++ Nanodegree from Udacity.
+It implements 'Capstone Option 1: build the project of your choice' and is compared against this [rubric](https://review.udacity.com/#!/rubrics/2533/view).

-Future versions shall include a client/server architecture, ios implementation for the client part, and a desktop gui for the server.
+Future versions may include client/server architecture with support of multiple clients, ios implementation for the client part, and a desktop gui for the server.

+## Expected behavior

+The program guides the user through a series of command line menus.
+Initially it presents the option for selecting between different roles within the coffee shop, i.e. waiter or bartender.
+The user can have any role without access control being enforced.

+If a waiter is selected, a number for the table and another one for the waiter has to be provided by the user.
+Then a menu of waiter options is presented so the waiter can add, remove or clear all products from the current order.
+She can also print an order and finally add the order to the queue for handling by the bartender.
+There is no provision for editing an order after it is pushed to the queue.
+Orders are supposed to be kind of short and they can just be deleted and filled up again.

+If the bartender role is selected, the user can use various printing modes to be able to process the orders.
+She can also remove orders as they are being ready, or delete any order in case the customer changed her mind.
+However, the orders arrive and are presented in a FIFO manner so all customers are happy!

+Keep in mind that order numbers are in XYYYYY format, where X is the waiter number and YYYYY is the second of the current day ranging from 1 to 86400.
+This satisfies both the uniqueness of the order as well as a secondary means to distinguish between orders precedence.

-## Directiry structure
+## Code structure

 `/data` contains the catalog in text format
 `/include` contains all the respective header files.